adriandoonan/improv-toolbox/README.md

 npm test
 ```

-The test runner performs an Astro production build, then inspects key pages in `dist/` to verify navigation links, category cards, tool listings, and exercise filters.
+The test runner performs an Astro production build, then inspects key pages in `dist/` to verify navigation links, category cards, tool listings, exercise filters, and the inline module that boots the resource filtering script.

 ## Documentation & Assets